If medical negligence has set you back, we'll help you move forward

 General damages are awarded for pain, suffering and loss of amenity (PSLA).

-The Courts recognise that epilepsy is a condition that can negatively affect an individuals quality of life.
-Seizures and convulsions can lead to further injuries, and can continue to occur for the rest of a persons life.
+The courts recognise that epilepsy is a condition that can seriously affect your quality of life.
+Seizures and convulsions can lead to further injuries, and can continue to occur for the rest your life.
 People with the condition may be prohibited from certain activities like driving.

-Depending on the severity of seizures or fits experienced due to epilepsy, there are two different types of epilepsy accident claim as defined by the Judicial College.
-Although these terms may no longer be used by medical professionals, they are still recognised by the Courts for the purposes of calculating epilepsy compensation:
+Depending on the severity of seizures experienced due to epilepsy, there are two different types of epilepsy accident claim as defined by the Judicial College.
+Although these terms may no longer be used by medical professionals, they are still recognised by the courts for the purposes of calculating epilepsy compensation:

 Grand mal epilepsy accident claims